Patil-Onkar/build-your-own-chess-bot/README.md

     -  Convert main.py script in executable format.
 Or use already converted executable files from 'dist/main' (Not Recommended).

     -  To make experiment with search algorithm.
-'Iterative deepening','quinescene search' and 'Generate move' are three scripts to generate a chess move.
+'Iterative deepening','quinescene search' and 'Generate move' are three scripts to generate a chess move by three different ways.
 You can make chages to it or create your own.

-And to check the improvement, use play.py script that will allow you to fight among your bots.
+    - Run play.py script to compete between different move generation scripts.
+It helps to know how well the algorithm work.

+### Link to lichess API.

-    - Link the
+    - Download the lichess-bot-bridge from - https://github.com/ShailChoksi/lichess-bot

+    - Create a bot account on lichess platform. - https://lichess.org/api#operation/botAccountUpgrade

+    - Enter the bot credentials in configure.yml file.
+In lichess-bot repo

+    - Copy all executable files of main.py into engine folder - In lichess-bot repo

+    - Run lichess-bot.py

+## Future Work

+  - Use Reinforcement learning and monte-carlo tree